IanTerzo/Neutron/README.md

 ```
 ### Multiple windows

-To create another window for example when a fuction is called you need to use the `childwindow` property.
+To create another window for example when a fuction is called you need to use the `childwindow` argument.
 ```
 def createNewWindow():
     win = Neutrontest.Window("Example", size=(600, 100), childwindow=True)